OktayKocabas/GR-refactor/README.md

 }
 ````

-### Bangs: !default, !global, !optional
+### Bangs

-Bangs must always be preceded by a space
+Bangs!default, !global, !optional, must always be preceded by a space

 ```scss
 /* bad */